Glow-in-the-dark/SG-Bus-App/readme.md

 ## Functionality

-For the mapping functions, besides showing the crosshair, on my location, i could also have added points of the nearest buststop and display it on the map. two way i could have done it:
+For the mapping functions, besides showing the crosshair, on my location, i could also have added points of the nearest bus stop and display it on the map. two way i could have done it:

 1. use the lat/long to find the difference in terms of distance, and also angle difference, and then map it out on static image